Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Results

-On the other hand, as regards to school characteristics SHAP values (Table \ref{table5}, columns 2 and 4), school size is equal important for both samples, though the rate of school disadvantage and the STR for pedagogic support are higher in the ranking for low performers in comparison to bottom performers.
-Notably, school type and government funding are more powerful school features for the low performing sample (column 4) than for the bottom performing sample (column 2), whereas the rate of students with a second language and wider support for inclusivity are more relevant for the latter comparison (level 0 versus level 1).
-In both groups of samples, policies (ability grouping, transfer, admission) are located at the lower end within the SHAP ranked values.\footnote{In Figure \ref{figureE1} (Appendix E), I include the SHAP values interactions for student$/$family and school variables.
+On the other hand, as regards to school characteristics SHAP values (Table \ref{table5}, columns 2 and 4), school size is equally important for both samples, although the rate of school disadvantage and the STR for pedagogic support are higher in the ranking for low performers compared to their ranking among bottom performers.
+Distinctly, school type and government funding are more powerful school features for the low performing sample (column 4) than for the bottom performing sample (column 2), whereas the rate of students with a second language and wider support for inclusivity are more relevant for the latter comparison (level 0 versus level 1).
+In both groups of samples, policies (ability grouping, transfer, admission) are located at the lower end within the SHAP ranked values.\footnote{In Figure \ref{figureD1} (Appendix D), we include the SHAP values interactions for student$/$family and school variables.
 For level 0 versus level 1, highest associations between these two group of covariates are: school autonomy with repetition and school climate, PC connected to internet for teaching and students' number of books and STR of pedagogic staff with teacher support for students' wellbeing.
 For the sample level 1-level 2, leading cross-level intersectionalities of SHAP values are: school prevalence of disadvantages students and ICT infrastructure with family educational support and family SES and school autonomy.}